 2. The mentor, on the other hand, zeros in on the individual, focusing not only on the present, but with an eye always on the future.
 Mentors do provide some of the same services as coaches, but they are built into a complex, ever-evolving synergetic relationship that is based on mutual respect and a friendship of sorts (Megginson 1995,30).

-Considerable commitment is required of you to fulfill the role properly, with the expectation that as managers, your communication skills are at a stage where the art of listening has been mastered.
-And have patience!!!
-Chip R. Bell contends that mentors are part wizard, comic, motivator, sergeant, and partner, and believes that great mentors are "effective at surrendering, accepting, gifting, and extending" (Bell 1996,11).
+Considerable commitment is required to fulfil the role properly.
+Exceptional communication skills are a must, and the art of listening is a critical component.
+And you must have patience!
+Bell believes mentors are part wizard, comic, motivator, sergeant, and partner, and that great mentors are "effective at surrendering, accepting, gifting, and extending" (Bell 1996,11).
 Surrendering in the sense of not controlling; accepting or including rather than judging; gifting, not using manipulatively; and extending, pushing the relationship to grow beyond any preconceived boundaries (Bell 1996,12).

-From research on mentors compiled in the early 1990s, we know that there are three integral qualities which are very highly valued by learners, and they are a keen understanding of management practices, organizational know-how, and credibility (Lewis 1996,40).
-Let your employees benefit from the experience, knowledge, and success you have attained, and there will be a win-win situation.
+From research on mentors compiled in the early 1990s, we know there are three integral qualities that are very highly valued by learners: 1.) they have a keen understanding of management practices; 2.) organizational know-how; and 3.) credibility (Lewis 1996,40).
+Letting employees benefit from a mentor's experience, knowledge, and success will result in a win-win situation.
 Expect to become exhilarated.

-Without guidelines and expectations, no relationship can succeed, so before anyone undertakes to become part of a coaching or mentoring process, there must be an informed decision made by the managers and the learners.
+Without guidelines and expectations, no relationship can succeed.
+Before anyone agrees to become involved in a coaching or mentoring partnership, an informed decision should be made by both facilitators and protégés.
 Since no one wants to waste time, Gilley and Boughton recommend that you choose:

 Employees who are willing to assume responsibility for their own growth and development, who are receptive to positive and negative feedback, and who are willing to accept suggestions and advice (Gilley 1996,177).

-These employees are usually very positive about their jobs, the workplace, and their colleagues, and are people one could envision as organizational leaders of the future (Gilley 1996,177).
-After choosing a good candidate, especially one deemed for a mentoring relationship, you may want to develop a formalized plan of action, which describes respective responsibilities, goals the employee would like to achieve, some strategies that can help, and target dates for the completion of specific activities (Gilley 1996,181).
-A mentoring plan can also be beneficial because it is a visual identification of progress made, and can act as a motivator (Gilley 1996,181).
-Of course, not all mentoring/coaching relationships are formalized ones, and remain as spontaneous discussions and meetings, however, regardless of the level of commitment, boundaries should be set out to avoid problems that can arise (Bell 1996,60).
+Such employees are usually very positive about their jobs, the workplace, and their colleagues.
+They are people you could envision as organizational leaders of the future (Gilley 1996,177).
+After choosing a good candidate, especially one for a mentoring relationship, you may want to develop a formalized plan of action, which outlines respective responsibilities; goals that the employee would like to achieve; strategies that can help; and target dates for the completion of specific activities (Gilley 1996,181).
+A mentoring plan can also be beneficial because it is a visual representation of progress made, and can act as a motivator (Gilley 1996,181).
+Not all mentoring/coaching relationships are formalized ones; some remain as spontaneous discussions and meetings.
+Regardless of the commitment level, boundaries should be established to avoid problems (Bell 1996,60).

-Gilley and Boughton have proposed a series of activities which employees should be responsible for if they want to be involved in a successful mentoring venture.
-They must take responsibility for their own development, trust their mentors' suggestions and advice, expect both positive and negative feedback, not be controlling, and be willing to accept challenging assignments (Gilley 1996,175).
-And finally, make sure you include an understanding that results are expected, and an agreed method of evaluation will be in place before a coaching or mentoring relationship can be cemented.
-With the number of employees who want to be involved in such a program, and considering that there are only so many of us who can become coaches or mentors, invest your time wisely, and if an employee is not taking advantage of the opportunity given to them, choose someone more worthy.
+Gilley and Boughton have suggested a series of activities employees are responsible for if they want to be involved in a successful mentoring venture.
+Taking responsibility for their own development, trusting their mentors' suggestions and advice, expecting both positive and negative feedback, and be willing to accept challenging assignments are the most important ones (Gilley 1996,175).
+Finally, make sure to include a stipulation that results are expected, and an agreed method of evaluation is in place before a coaching or mentoring relationship begins.
+With the number of employees wanting to be coached or mentored, facilitators need to invest their time wisely.
+Considering that there are only so many available mentors and coaches, if an employee is not taking proper advantage of the opportunity, choose someone more worthy.

 Related Papers